 George added: “I was so pleased to win bronze as it was the highest turnout to date and the competition was really tough.”

-The Wimborne-based duo practice at Snowtrax in Hurn every week and make the 220-mile round trip to Hemel Hempstead fortnightly to train at The Snow Centre.
+The Wimborne-based duo practise at Snowtrax in Hurn every week and make the 220-mile round trip to Hemel Hempstead fortnightly to train at The Snow Centre.

 Snowsport England talent development officer Ian Findlay was delighted to see a high standard of snowboarding on show in Manchester.